 Resources

-The BMJ has published a number of reports surrounding the pressures placed on Healthcare Professionals; the link relates to an article with recommendations regarding coping with pressure for clinicians at all stages of their training.
+The BMJ has published a number of reports surrounding the pressures placed on health and care professionals; the link relates to an article with recommendations regarding coping with pressure for clinicians at all stages of their training.

 Pharmacist Support